guettli/web-development/README.md

 This is an opinionated list about web development

+# Chrome devtools

 Use Chrome.
 The [devtools](https://developers.google.com/web/tools/chrome-devtools) are great.

 In the network-tab of the devtools enable "Slow 3G" from time to time to see how your page behaves on slow networks.

 ctrl-shift-i Inspect element.
 Three dots: Store in global variable: temp1.
 Then in console: temp1.classList.add('foo')

+# Avoid "Modal Dialog"

+Use inline-edit or a new page.

 # Related